 Fermi had an offer from Columbia University before he came to the Unites States.
-In New York, he did experiments that reproduced his Rome work and went beyond it.
+In New York, he did experiments that reproduced his Rome work, and indeed, exceeded it.
 Fermi's research aimed at discovering whether a self-sustainable, controlled chain reaction would occur in practice, as well as in theory.
-On December 2, 1942, in Chicago, Fermi proved it would, and he revolutionized the modern world.
+On 2 December 1942, in Chicago, Fermi proved it would, and in so doing, revolution-ised the modern world.

 Of all the brilliant scientists working on production of an atomic weapon, Fermi was the most versatile.
 After demonstrating that scientists were capable of creating a self-sustaining chain reaction and controlling it, Fermi worked on all aspects of developing a practical weapon.
-He served as troubleshooter when the researchers ran into snags and intimately involved himself with the building of the industrial plant and methods to separate the rare U-235 isotope from the more common U-238, which would not sustain a chain reaction.
-His friend Segre' and Glenn T. Seaborg developed the more easily produced and fissionable plutonium.
-Very soon, Fermi became embroiled with the question of using the Atomic Bomb as a detonation device for a thermonuclear weapon.
+He served as troubleshooter when the researchers ran into snags and intimately involved himself with the building of the industrial plant and methods to separate the rare U-235 isotope from the more common U-238, which would not sustain a chain reaction.29 His friend Segrè and Glenn T. Seaborg developed the more easily produced and fissionable plutonium.
+Soon thereafter, Fermi became embroiled with the question of using the Atomic Bomb as a detonation device for a thermonuclear weapon.

-This fact brought him into disharmony with Hungarian physicist Edward Teller, "Father of the hydrogen bomb."
-Fermi initially opposed development of the "Super."
-When J. Robert Oppenheimer, head of the Los Alamos laboratory, later found himself the target of an investigation and lost his security clearance, Fermi testified in favor of Oppenheimer, while Teller was equivocal.
-When Fermi was dying, he criticized Teller and his behavior about the Oppenheimer affair and the hydrogen bomb.
-Fermi's last words on Teller were: "The best thing Teller can do now is to shut up and to disappear from the public eye for a long time, in the hope that people may forget him."
-The relationship between Fermi and Teller remains largely unexplored.
+This fact brought him into disharmony with Hungarian physicist Edward Teller, "Father of the hydrogen bomb".
+Fermi initially opposed development of the "Super".
+When J. Robert Oppenheimer, head of the Los Alamos laboratory, later found himself the target of an investigation and lost his security clearance, Fermi testified in favour of Oppenheimer, while Teller was equivocal.
+When Fermi was dying, he criticised Teller and his behaviour over the Oppenheimer affair and the hydrogen bomb.
+Fermi's last words on Teller were: "The best thing Teller can do now is to shut up and to disappear from the public eye for a long time, in the hope that people may forget him."30 Nonetheless, the relationship between Fermi and Teller remains largely unexplored.